VideoARM: Agentic Reasoning over Hierarchical Memory for Long-Form Video Understanding: Experiment

 \subsection{Main Results}

 Table~\ref{tab:long_video_benchmarks} presents a comprehensive comparison across several prevalent long-video benchmarks.
 On Video-MME, VideoARM consistently outperforms prior methods, including commercial VLMs, open-source VLMs, and other training-free approaches, across all evaluation metrics.
-On LongVideoBench, VideoARM achieves 76.4\% on the long subset and 78.0\% overall, while on EgoSchema it reaches 78.2\%, establishing new state-of-the-art results on both benchmarks.
-Moreover, our method yields substantial gains over its base models (GPT-4o and OpenAI o3) on all datasets, demonstrating the effectiveness of our VideoARM in enhancing long-term multimodal understanding.
+VideoARM also achieves new state-of-the-art performance across the LongVideoBench, EgoSchema, MLVU, and LVBench benchmarks.
+Moreover, our method yields substantial gains over its base models (GPT-4o and OpenAI o3) on the first three benchmarks, demonstrating the effectiveness of our VideoARM in enhancing long-term multimodal understanding.
 Taking the example shown in Figure \ref{fig:cmp}, GPT-4o and OpenAI o3 fail to answer the question, while our method progressively identifies key temporal intervals and retrieves relevant information through the autonomous invocation of tools, ultimately providing the correct answer.

-For a fair comparison with DVD~\cite{zhang2025deep}, we adopt the same backbone configuration (o3+gpt-4.1) and still outperform DVD across all metrics.
+For a fair comparison with DVD~\cite{zhang2025deep}, we adopt the same backbone configuration (OpenAI o3+GPT-4.1) and still outperform DVD across all metrics.
 This demonstrates that our method can achieve better performance while maintaining low token consumption (as discussed in Section \ref{sec:token}), further validating the effectiveness of our approach.

 These results highlight several key advantages of our framework.
 First, the controller adaptively focuses on query-relevant temporal segments in a coarse-to-fine manner, while the hierarchical multimodal memory enables efficient aggregation and reasoning over visual, audio, and textual cues.
 This leads to a more principled and effective use of video modalities compared to prior approaches.
 Second, by leveraging a training-free, tool-augmented pipeline, VideoARM achieves state-of-the-art performance without any additional model fine-tuning, thereby markedly lowering both computational and memory costs.
 In summary, VideoARM demonstrates that effective video understanding can be achieved in a computation- and modality-efficient manner, offering a practical and generalizable solution for both long-form and short-form video comprehension tasks.